brix-ag/camunda-connector-utils/README.md

 }
 ```

-# State-of-the-Art Example
+# Choice Enum Example

 This is the same as the [grouped example](#grouped-example) except that the groups are defined in the `TemplateDefinition` in the desired order and then referred by their id and not created automatically from the `choiceGroupNames` (which is only recommended for very simple connectors).
 Additionally, it makes use of the `choiceEnum` property to specify choices.
+The visibility is handled automatically (shown if corresponding actino is selected).

 ```java
 @Data